adeleke123/I4GCybersecurity/Cybersecurity-Essentials/Module-03/Viruses-Worms-and-Trojan-Horses.md

 ## Viruses, Worms, and Trojan Horses

 Cyber criminals target user’s end devices through the installation of malware.
-Click Play to view an animation of the three most common types of malware.
+Click Play to view an animation of the three most common types of malware

 `Viruses`